Neelka96/matplotlib-challenge/README.md

 enough size to analyze in the first place.

 Finding the highest performing treatments signals a few things:
     1. The lowest tumor size mean of a drug regimen
     2. Smaller median value for tumor size by drug
     3. Lower standard deviation in tumor size
+    4. Final tumor sizes are the smallest

+The boxplot could be easily expanded to include all drug regimens, but based off
+the evidence accumulated from the summaries and

 [:arrow_up: Return to TOC](#table-of-contents)